-But, if you’re one of those people who prefer subtlety and chart-topping performance, the “sleeper” is the car for you.
-The sleeper car doesn’t broadcast that it has enough horsepower to make a supercar blush, nor that it can hunt apexes like a Le Mans winner.
+But, if you’re one of those people who prefer some subtlety with your chart-topping performance, a “sleeper” is the car for you.
+A sleeper car doesn’t broadcast that it has enough horsepower to make a supercar blush, nor that it can hunt apexes like a Le Mans winner.
 No, at first glance it’s unassuming, hiding its performance — until it’s needed.
 Sleepers are the “quiet ones” you have to look out for.

 Below are 10 sleeper cars from the past decade that patiently, quietly yearn for when the light turns green.

 Essentially a two-door Chevy from Down Under with a Corvette engine, the Aughts-era GTO gave no impression that it could compete with cars at twice the price (other than its historic name).

 Just because a 3 Series doesn’t wear an M badge doesn’t mean it can’t hang with sports cars.
 The 335i sat just below the M3 in the lineup, and was considered the benchmark for the "standard" German sport sedan.
 Both the E90 and F30 generations pack a wallop.

 Subaru WRX (2007-2011)

 The WRX STI may get all the attention, but considering the price-to-performance ratio, the standard WRX is the better deal.
 The third-generation model of this Subaru dialed back the visual madness versus the second and fourth-gen versions — making it much more restrained and better at flying under the radar.